-Lilac is one of the most popular aromatherapy scents for relaxation used as of today, though its scent, which is a great promoter of relaxation, is very hard to contain in a bottle.
-In extracting the scent of its flowers, patience is key to capture its pure essence.
+Lilac is one of the most popular aromatherapy scents for relaxation used today, though its scent, which is a great promoter of relaxation, is very hard to contain in a bottle.
+In extracting the scent of its flowers, patience is key to capturing its pure essence.

-First thing to do is to gather morning-picked lilac flowers into a bottle until full, and then add 95% alcohol into the bottle.
+The first thing to do is to gather morning-picked lilac flowers into a bottle until full, and then add 95% alcohol into the bottle.
 After that, the bottle must be covered and seasoned at cool temperatures.
-Time after time, check the flowers if they have lost their colors, and if they did, replace them with new flowers without changing the alcohol.
+Time after time, check the flowers if they have lost their colours, and if they did, replace them with new flowers without changing the alcohol.
 Do this process over and over again until the alcohol inside has turned deep violet.
-The scent should be the same with the flowers.
+The scent should be the same as the flowers.

 How to use…

 To use, simply add to warm water and then you may use it as a tonic or a healing spritz to aid in inducing excellent sleep or calmness and to stop or minimize anxiety.